Menithal/hifi-ipfs/README.md

 - IPFS is still in early development.
 See ipfs.io for more details
 - IPFS Can be quite a bandwidth and cpu hog.
 Suggest using it in a Droplet instead of EC2.
+- Use at your own risk if you have opened ports to the service.

 # Requirements